ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 </tbody>
 </table>

-Either of the top two quadrants could be socially optimal, depending whether where are gains from cooperation (that is, whether `$ 2ww_= ≷ sw_= + ws_= $`).
+Either of the top two quadrants could be socially optimal, depending whether the game is synergistic or discordant (that is, whether `$ 2ww_= ≷ sw_= + ws_= $`).
 Shirk/Work may or may not be a Nash equilibrium, depending whether `$ ws_2 ≷ ss_= $`.
 So how does it look with counterfactual compensation?
-I'll consider the "gains/no gains from cooperation" cases separately.
+I'll consider the synergy and discord cases separately.

 <table>
 <thead>
   <tr>
-    <th colspan="4" style="font-weight: bold">Farmer's Dilemma with counterfactual compensation (substandard-uncompensated) and gains from cooperation</th>
+    <th colspan="4" style="font-weight: bold">Synergistic Farmer's Dilemma with counterfactual compensation (substandard-uncompensated)</th>
   </tr>
 </thead>
 <tbody>